nathanieldchu/ubuild_CCF/index.md

     and rising atmospheric carbon. <strong>We love existence</strong>.
 So to help preserve it, our mission is not to build a unicorn, give rich people nice things, or create tech for tech’s sake.
-We are building this public benefit company to create <strong>delicious, cheap, and nutritions foods that change how the 99% eat</strong>.</p><p>Or at least we’ll make nachos.</p>"
+We are building this public benefit company to create <strong>delicious, cheap, and nutritious foods that change how the 99% eat</strong>.</p><p>Or at least we’ll make nachos.</p>"
 - template: signup-bar
   block: cta-bar